Cauleen Smith: Shiny Things for My Quartermaster: Seven Swallowtail Flags

 Fort Mason Center for Arts & Culture (FMCAC) presents Shiny Things for My Quartermaster: Seven Swallowtail Flags, a new public art commission by Los Angeles-based artist and filmmaker Cauleen Smith, curated by guest curator Elizabeth Thomas.
 The suite of artist flags are installed above the main entrances to Landmark Building B, Pier 2, and the Festival Pavilion at Pier 3, and are on view from September 20, 2023 through Spring 2024.

 The exhibition is free and open to the public.
-A free opening reception takes place on Wednesday, September 20, 2023, 5:00 p.m. to 8:00 p.m. at Pier 2 (artist and curator remarks occur at 6:00 p.m. and 7:00 p.m.).
-On Thursday, September 21, 7:30 p.m. to 9:00 p.m., Smith speaks as the guest of the Graduate Fine Arts program at the California College of the Arts.
+A free opening reception took place on Wednesday, September 20, 2023, 5:00 p.m. to 8:00 p.m. at Pier 2 (artist and curator remarks occured at 6:00 p.m. and 7:00 p.m.).
+On Thursday, September 21, 7:30 p.m. to 9:00 p.m., Smith spoke as the guest of the Graduate Fine Arts program at the California College of the Arts.
 The event is free and open to the public.

 Use these links to access .PDF files with more information about Cauleen Smith’s exhibition: